oh-my-fish/oh-my-fish/README.markdown

 Enabling a new plugin or theme is as easy as it should be.
 Open your fish configuration file `~/.config/fish/config.fish` and specify the theme and the plugins you want to use.

-As an example, enabling rails and git plugins is as easy as adding this line `set fish_plugins git rails` to your configuration file.
+As an example, to enable rails and git plugins add this line `set fish_plugins git rails` to your configuration file.

 ## Customization